yoyooyooo/gitlab-mcp-server/README.md

 # GitLab MCP Server

-A Model Context Protocol (MCP) server for GitLab integration, providing tools to interact with GitLab repositories, issues, merge requests, and more.
+A Model Context Protocol (MCP) server for GitLab integration, providing tools to interact with GitLab repositories, issues, merge requests, wikis, and more.

 ## Features